Steve Toth

-Steve Hixson Toth (born November 29, 1960) is an American businessman and politician serving as a member of the Texas House of Representatives from District 15.
+Steve Hixson Toth (born November 29, 1960) is an American businessman, ordained pastor, and politician serving as a member of the Texas House of Representatives from District 15, The Woodlands area.
+Toth is a candidate for Texas's 2nd congressional district against Dan Crenshaw in the March 2026 Republican primary.

 Early life and education

 Born and raised in New York, Toth attended Pittsford Mendon High School in suburban Rochester.
 He also attended Rochester Bible College.

 Career

+Toth owns Acclaim Pools and My Pool Xpert in The Woodlands.
+He is a former pastor at Family Life Ministries of the Fellowship of The Woodlands, a congregation now known as The Woodlands Church.
+He was formerly an elder and teacher at another non-denominational congregation, WoodsEdge Community Church also in The Woodlands, Texas.
 Toth is also a commentator on the political show FOX Faceoff which appears on Fox 26 Houston.

 Texas House of Representatives

 Texas House District 15 is based entirely in suburban Montgomery County, centered around The Woodlands.
 It is part of the Houston Metro area in the southeastern portion of the state.

 2012–2014

 Toth won the 2012 election to the State House district 15.
 In February 2013, newly inaugurated Representative Toth was elected by his colleagues to the House Republican Caucus Policy Committee as the East Texas representative on the panel.

 In his first legislative session in 2013, Toth authored and carried the CSCOPE Transparency Act in the House (SB-1406).
 The bill brought the CSCOPE (Common Core) curriculum under the purview of the Texas State Board of Education.